-In FY2021, this program will establish a Small Start (feasibility study) about one and a half year in principle to ensure a path to the integrated promotion in R&D elements 1), 2) and 3) and PoC implementation, and to conduct feasibility study for Full-Scale R&D, while formulating a concept for realizing a new social vision and strengthening the system creating such as connection with the sites.
+Therefore, as in the previous fiscal year, in FY2022, this program will establish a Small Start (feasibility study) about one and a half year in principle to ensure a path to the integrated promotion in R&D elements 1), 2) and 3) and PoC implementation, and to conduct feasibility study for Full-Scale R&D, while formulating a concept for realizing a new social vision and strengthening the system creating such as connection with the sites.
 Note 1).